 Step 4 – Pay attention to PVC Pipes

 It’s time to pay attention to those PVC pipes’ appearance now.
-You can either get cloth in the same colour or wrap the vents with it, or you can simply choose some colours that are coordinating and decorate them.
+You can either get cloth in the same color or wrap the vents with it, or you can simply choose some colors that are coordinating and decorate them.

-Some other DIY Approaches to Adapt Recliner for Right Arm Surgery
+Some Other DIY Approaches to Adapt Surgery-Friendly Recliners

 1. Utilize a Pillow

 To provide the impression that you can use your left arm when resting, lay a pillow (or more) under it.
 The pillows will make it easier for you to push up from the chair and elevate and lower yourself.

 If you want a seat that will let you move around more while you’re sitting on it, use an ottoman rather than a recliner.